Review – Ninja Blade

 I’m not really sure what I think of Rise of the Argonauts.
 On one hand, the game suffers from some poor design choices that can really slow the pace to an insufferable crawl and frustrate the player immensely … so I wouldn’t recommend it.
 On the other hand, the exciting combat sequences, engrossing story, fine voice acting and art direction made the game quite enjoyable … so I’d totally recommend it.

 On another hand, the developer calls this game an RPG, which it totally isn’t.
 Yeah, you can choose new abilities and change your outfits, but both aspects are so limited that you can’t really call it a full-blown RPG … so we’re back to not recommending it again (for RPG players).
-And on the final hand, that limiting of options actually works in the game’s favor, because coupling intricate inventory management with sometimes slow story progression would kill this thing outright … so is that a plus? → Eh, I’ve got nothing better to do.
+And on the final hand, that limiting of options actually works in the game’s favor, because coupling intricate inventory management with sometimes slow story progression would kill this thing outright … so is that a plus?
+One thing I can say is that I enjoyed playing the game. → Tokyo Xtreme Reader: Drift 2

 Review – Stormrise